abical/abical.github.io/artPage.md

 ### *Native Origins of La Llorona* : Lead Artist (2018)

 *Native Origins of La Llorona* is an animatic, created with Adobe Premiere, which explores the local legend La Llorona and her origins.
-As lead artist of the *Native Origins of La Llorona*, Abigail guided her fellow SAY Sí artists in the research, writing, production, and installation of the animatic.
+As lead artist of the project, Abigail guided her fellow SAY Sí artists in the research, writing, production, and installation of the animatic.

 ![native origin screen cap](https://github.com/abical/abical.github.io/blob/master/p%20image/native%20origins%20screen%20cap.png?raw=true)